Doctor insights on:

 Mri or magnetic resonance imaging is one of the more recently developed imaging modalities available to physicians.
 It uses powerful magnets to generate images.
 There is no ionizing radiation which is a major advantage over many other modalities.
 Mri is the best imaging exam that we have for most soft tissue and joint related problems.
 There are radiologists ...Read more

-- Talk to a doctor live online for free
+- Talk to a doctor online

 - Does mri show cancer?

-- Will colon cancer show on a ct scan
+- Does colon cancer show up on ct?

-- Does a herniated disk always show up on a spine mri?
+- Does sciatica show up on mri?

 - Does colon cancer show up in blood tests?